DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-3-ect-classroom-practice.md

 ### If this is successful, you will see…

 - Pupils working effectively in different kinds of groupings.
-- Pupils who do not perceive themselves as being in a ‘higher’ or ‘lower’ group.
+- Pupils who do not perceive themselves as being in a 'higher' or 'lower' group.
 - Pupils scaffolding work for each other.

 ## Practise…

 ### Home and away

-In this activity, pupils will be in a ‘Home team’ and an ‘Away team’.
+In this activity, pupils will be in a 'Home team' and an 'Away team'.
 It helps if you organise the classroom so that tables are in groups.
 Pupils should have necessary prior knowledge (such as how to work in a group) to be successful.

 Home team = mixed attainment grouping